 A subsidiary is an entity (including a structured entity) over which the Group has control.
 The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 Subsidiaries are consolidated from the date on which control is transferred to the Group.
-They are deconsolidated from the date that control ceases
+They are deconsolidated from the date that control ceases.

-Inter-company transactions, balances and unrealised gains and losses on transactions between group companies are eliminated.
-Profits and losses resulting from inter-company transactions that are recognised in assets are also eliminated.
-Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Group.
+Intra-group transactions, balances and unrealised gains on transactions between group companies are eliminated.
+Unrealised losses are also eliminated unless the transaction provides evidence of an impairment of the transferred asset.
+When necessary, amounts reported by subsidiaries have been adjusted to conform with the Group's accounting policies.